-Our project was recently awarded a UC Berkeley Chancellor's Community Partnership Fund Grant in collaboration with our University Partner and recent MacArthur Fellowship awardee, Walter Hood, College of Environmental Design professor of Landscape Architecture and Environmental Planning and Urban Design; and our Community Partner, Berkeley Partners for Parks.
+Our project was recently awarded a UC Berkeley Chancellor's Community Partnership Fund Grant in collaboration with our University Partner and recent MacArthur Fellowship awardee as well as Gish Prize winner, Walter Hood, College of Environmental Design professor of Landscape Architecture and Environmental Planning and Urban Design; and our Community Partner, Berkeley Partners for Parks.

 GOAL: A team of civically engaged Berkeley residents is proposing a design project to revitalize the central fountain feature in Berkeley’s Martin Luther King Jr. Civic Center Park and complete the City approved memorial to the Bay Area’s indigenous communities including the Ohlone Indians, Berkeley's original inhabitants.
 Picking up where the city left off in 2005, the current plan would utilize already existing city approved artwork elements (documentation below) with a primary focus on safety, preservation, and beautification of the fountain, factoring in sustainability issues and current security concerns.
 We believe this revitalization effort - which would be paid for through public fundraising efforts - will not only make safe again and preserve this once-beautiful feature in the heart of Berkeley, but will also help promote revitalization of the downtown business district, enhancing and honoring the Berkeley community and the overall Civic Center culture.

 Our team plans to focus on the development of an updated design of the fountain area to be paid for through fundraising from public and private sources.